Jacobi93/Reward-penalty-Dice-loss/README.md

 ## Notes

-When we train our models with different loss functions, we should either implement them in Experiment 1 or 2, with details in our paper.
-In experiment 1, different bones are picked out for testing.
-In experiment 2, different surgeons are picked out for testing.
+When we train our models with different loss functions, we should either implement them in Experiment 1 or 2.
+The code needs to be modified according to different experiments.
+In addition, models with different loss functions should be modified as well, with details in the code files.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.